eisengrind/docker-altv-server/README.md

 This example, however, just creates an empty folder within the alt:V resources folder.

+### Note on Docker caching

+We provide two different kinds of tags for the alt:V Docker image: specific and non-specific image tags.

+In general, this means that specific tags represent a unique alt:V build version whereas a non-specific tag such as `release...` or `dev...` represents the latest build number of the regarding branch.

+Thus, once an image with a non-specific tag is pulled, this image will not automatically get updated by Docker unless you remove and pull the image again from Docker Hub.

+This is why we provide specific tags.
+Those kind of tags do explicitly not lead to a caching problem, because specific tags are not meant to be, once they are published, changed.

+**tl;dr Keep in mind that you should always specify a specific tag in a Dockerfile.**

 ## License

 See the [LICENSE](https://github.com/eisengrind/docker-altv-server/blob/master/LICENSE)-file for more information.